tmiki/step-functions-with-lambda-ecs-sample/README.md

 4. Deploy the SAM app along with the guide.

 At your first time, you need to run the "sam deploy" command with its guide.
+Please leave all values except the "AWS Region".
+You need to specify the AWS Region you want to deploy.

 ```
 $ cd ./sam-sample-input-output/